Mosteiro dos Jerónimos

 Museu Nacional de Arqueologia

-Housed in Mosteiro dos Jerónimos’ western wing, this intriguing stash contains Mesolithic flintstones, Egyptian mummies inside...
+Housed in the western wing of Mosteiro dos Jerónimos , this intriguing stash contains Mesolithic flint stones, Egyptian mummies inside...

-Far from the madding crowd, Jardim do Ultramar bristles with 4000 species from date palms to monkey puzzle trees.
-It’s a peaceful,...
+Far from the madding crowd, these botanical gardens bristle with hundreds of tropical species from date palms to monkey puzzle trees....